We are providing students with experiences in and out of the classroom that contribute to a unique college culture.

 The Business Leadership Council (BLC) comprises leadership executive committee members from all of the Registered Student Organizations in the UCF College of Business.
 The purpose of the BLC is to provide a platform for cross collaboration, communication and problem solving for these groups, so they can improve operations, marketing, membership and contributions to and for the students.
 The BLC also provides a platform for leadership development and new opportunities for students to learn and serve.

 Some of the engaging experiences include:

 This is the course which every professional will say; “I wish they offered that when I was in school.”
 The unique series of classes provides students with instruction, networking, lectures and opportunity to attend events which provide knowledge, skills and abilities to develop a career plan and secure a professional position after graduation.
 Unlike traditional “lecture-based” classes, students will be asked to engage in events outside the classroom, work on sourcing jobs and career opportunities, be introduced to their career coaches and engage with professionals through designated programs.

-This sales-based program, part of the Department of Marketing, admits only about 30 students each year.
-The job placement rate is above 95% upon graduation.
+This sales-based program, part of the Department of Marketing, admits only two cohorts of 30 students each year.
+The job placement rate is above 95 percent upon graduation.

 This service, used by more than 320,000 subscribers worldwide, provides real-time and historical data on market activities and trends.

 The College of Business Student Ambassadors Supported by Northwestern Mutual represent the college and the Dean at internal and external events.
 In addition, they lead efforts internally to cultivate student engagement and involvement.
 The college encourages involvement and has 20 registered student organizations to choose from.

 Our Career Coaches help advise students on their chosen career and guide them through professional development.
 The Advising Team handles schedule planning and policy questions.